A Mathematical Explanation of Transformers: Multi-Head Attention

 \subsection{Connections to Transformers}

-Similar to the discussion in Section \ref{sec.connections}, with (\ref{eq.attention.mh.dis}), the operator-splitting scheme for the control problem (\ref{eq.control.mh}) realizes $N_t$ encoder time steps in \cite{vaswani2017attention} with multi-head attention.
+Similar to the discussion in Section \ref{sec.connections}, with (\ref{eq.attention.mh.dis}), the operator-splitting scheme for the control problem (\ref{eq.control.mh}) realizes $N_t$ times encoder in \cite{vaswani2017attention} with multi-head attention.
 To show this, we only need to demonstrate the equivalence between (\ref{eq.attention.mh.dis}) and the multi-head attention.

 The second term in the right-hand side of (\ref{eq.attention.mh.dis}) sums over the embedding dimension and head dimension.
-It is a multi-head attention with query matrix $\Qb^0$, key matrix $\Kb^0$ and value matrix $\Vb^0$, whose weight matrices are $\Wb^{Q,0},\Wb^{K,0}$ and $\Wb^{V,0}$, respectively.
+It is a multi-head attention with $N_h$ heads, query matrix $\Qb^0$, key matrix $\Kb^0$ and value matrix $\Vb^0$, whose weight matrices are $\Wb^{Q,0},\Wb^{K,0}$ and $\Wb^{V,0}$, respectively.